Yuzu koshō

 Yuzu koshō (柚子胡椒) is a type of Japanese seasoning.
 It is a paste made from chili peppers, yuzu peel and salt, which is then allowed to ferment.
 It is usually used as a condiment for nabemono dishes, miso soup, and sashimi.
-The most famous types of yuzukoshō come from Kyushu, where it is a local specialty.
+The most famous types of yuzu koshō come from Kyushu, where it is a local specialty.

 Characteristics

 The last pair of kanji in the name, koshō (胡椒), normally refers to black pepper; in the Kyushu dialects, however, they refer to chili peppers.
 Normally green chili peppers are used, but some versions use red peppers.
 Yuzu koshō made from green chilis is green, while using red chilis yields an orange paste.

-Yuzu koshō is described as being mildly spicy with acidic tones from the citrus fruit.
+Yuzu koshō is described as mildly spicy with acidic tones from the citrus.

 History

-Origin

 There are theories that yuzu koshō was originally made in Hita, Ōita Prefecture and in Soeda, Fukuoka Prefecture.

 One theory holds that several villages in Hita were the centers where yuzu cultivation became popular, and where yuzu koshō had been made by families for a long time.
 Another holds that a garden in Mount Hiko, a mountain located between Fukuoka and Oita and one of the three sacred mountains of Japan, has a yuzu tree where yamabushi first created yuzu koshō.
 The process has been passed down through the generations of yamabushi.